 The secondary or consequential metrics would be derived from the primary metrics.
 For example, if cycle time was determined to be a key metric, the next step would be to establish the numerical measurement.

 Examples of measurements include:

 Lines of error-free software code

 Reduction in scrap.

 Collecting Customer Data:

 Customers at this level are primarily internal, including employees and the “next process” in the operation.
-External customers include suppliers fordetailed material specification questions.
+External customers include suppliers for detailed material specification questions.
 Data of interest primarily involves key process variables.
 Typical analysis tools are statistical methods for process control, capability, and improvement.
-Typical measurement may vary from hours to fractions of a second, depending on production rates.
+The typical measurement may vary from hours to fractions of a second, depending on production rates.
 Since employees are customers, they should be surveyed on a regular basis.
-Employee satisfaction is a key toward greater productivity and quality.
+Employee satisfaction is a key to greater productivity and quality.